 It is also possible to become identified with a role in life or with an aspect of the personality.
 You may be identified with being a good boyfriend or girlfriend or with your job.
 It’s not unusual to become identified with a part of yourself such as an inner critic, saboteur, or helpless child.
 There are many others, some archetypal and some more particular to the individual.
 These identifications can be fleeting, only being triggered under certain circumstances or they may be more habitual and even the primary mode of being in the world.

-Identification with only a part of our personality may become familiar and seem more safe and can in fact be useful sometimes but it is very limiting.
+Identification with only a part of our personality may become familiar and seem safer and can in fact be useful sometimes but it is very limiting.
 It prevents us from realising the experience of the ‘I’, the deep sense of self-identification, of knowing who we are.
 It excludes, or greatly decreases, the ability to identify with all the other parts of our personality, to enjoy them and utilise them to their full extent.
 Thus our ‘normal’ expression in the world is limited at any one time to only a fraction of what it can be.

 The conscious – or even unconscious – realisation that we somehow do not have access to much of what is within us can cause frustration and painful feelings of inadequacy and failure.
 This is what is known as existential guilt.
-Feeling guilty that we are not living up to our potential as whole and integrated human beings.
+Feeling guilty that we are not living up to our potential as a whole and integrated human beings.

 It is possible to learn to recognise these identifications and to chose to disidentify when we feel ourselves caught up.
 Ideally, we will be able to choose to identify with a helpful part of ourselves when required, such as playing the social butterfly at a party even though we may be feeling a little nervous and reticent or ‘in a bad mood’.

-Learning to to recognise and choose can best be done by a deliberate exercise of disidentification and self-identification.
+Learning to recognise and choose can best be done by a deliberate exercise of disidentification and self-identification.
 Through it we gain the freedom and the power of choice to be identified with, or disidentified from, any aspect of our personality, according to what seems to us most appropriate in each situation.

 Thus we can learn to master, direct, and utilise all the elements and aspects of our personality, in an inclusive and harmonious synthesis.